tubiz/woo-paystack/readme.txt

 == Upgrade Notice ==

 = 5.0.0 =
-*	New: Add support for Paystack custom filters
-*	New: Create additional Paystack gateways (max of 5) using different custom filters.
-You can create a gateway that accepts only Verve cards, a gateway that accepts only bank account payments, a gateway that accepts only GTB issued Mastercard.
+*	Version 5.0.0 add full support for Paystack custom filters and creating additional Paystack gateways (maximum of 5).
+You can create a gateway that accepts only Verve cards, a gateway that accepts only bank account payments, a gateway that accepts only Guaranty Trust Bank (GTB) issued Mastercard, a gateway that accepts only Verve cards.
+All this are possible using Paystack custom filters.
+You can also set the payment icons to be displayed on the checkout page for these additional gateways.
+You can read more about this version [here](https://bosun.me/paystack-woocommerce-payment-gateway-v5-0-0) before upgrading.

 == Screenshots ==